 Now in his first interview since the shock separation, he reveals he is tee-total, is in therapy and says his family has been "ripped apart", conceding: "I hit the lottery and I still would waste my time on those hollow pursuits," according to the Daily Mail.

-He told GQ Style magazine that the split was "self-inflicted" and when asked if the last few months had felt like he was grieving a death, he simply replied: "Yeah."
+that the split was "self-inflicted" and when asked if the last few months had felt like he was grieving a death, he simply replied: "Yeah."

 The Fight Club star has quit alcohol since the incident, admitting it had become a "problem" during his life with Angelina, adding: "Truthfully I could drink a Russian under the table with his own vodka.
 I was a professional.
 I was good.